 Lymph nodes may be removed during surgery too.
 A cerclage or stitch is used to help support the base of the uterus.
 If more cancer is found during the surgery, a hysterectomy probably will be done.

 This is a highly specialized procedure that requires a great deal of skill on the part of the surgeon to be successful.
-If you are considering this surgery, be sure the doctor performing it has a high level of experience in this procedure.
+Women considering this surgery should be sure the doctor performing it has a high level of experience in this procedure.

 Radical hysterectomy: The cervix, uterus, part of the vagina, the tissues surrounding the cervix (parametria) and nearby lymph nodes are removed, either through the vagina or a cut on the abdomen.
-Depending on your age and the size of the tumor, you also may have a bilateral salpingo-oophorectomy (removal of the ovaries and fallopian tubes).
+Depending on the patient’s age and the size of the tumor, she also may have a bilateral salpingo-oophorectomy (removal of the ovaries and fallopian tubes).